- Platform Solutions

 As an example, let’s take a look at a client data management use case near and dear to Kingland’s heart – Data Quality Remediation:

-Join me next time as we dive into the final component persona of our Cognitive Platform, the one responsible for making the big decisions – The CEO!
+Join me next time as we dive into the final component persona of our Text Analytics Platform, the one responsible for making the big decisions – The CEO!